blankenberg/anvio.org/help/8/programs/anvi-rename-bins/index.md

                  &#45;&#45;report&#45;file rename.txt
 </div>

 Now your <span class="artifact-n">[profile-db](/help/8/artifacts/profile-db)</span> will have a new collection named `SURFACE_OCEAN_SAMPLES` that will contains your four bins witht their new names `SURFACE_OCEAN_Bin_00001`, `SURFACE_OCEAN_Bin_00002`, `SURFACE_OCEAN_Bin_00003`, and `SURFACE_OCEAN_Bin_00004`.
-The new naming will order your bins based on their substantive completion (i.e., completion minus redunancy).
+The new naming will order your bins based on their substantive completion (i.e., completion minus redundancy).

 The file `rename.txt` is a TAB-delimited file that contains a summary of your renaming process.
-The first column has the original name of the bins that you renamed, the second has their new names, and the remaining columns contain information about those bins (like their completion, redundency, and size).
+The first column has the original name of the bins that you renamed, the second has their new names, and the remaining columns contain information about those bins (like their completion, redundancy, and size).

 ### Separating out the MAGs